Otus-DevOps-2019-11/vshender_microservices/README.md

 - `dev` stage and environment are defined.
 - `stage` and `production` stages are defined.
 - `stage` and `production` stages are limited to run only for tags.
+- A dynamic environment for branches was added.